A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Self-evolving Compression Agentic Framework

 \subsection{Rule Initialization}

-\paragraph{Global Rule Pool.} Many compression patterns discovered during task execution are reusable across tasks.
-For instance, a rule for compressing \texttt{pip install} progress remains useful in many package-installation scenarios.
-To capture such reusable knowledge, we maintain a Global Rule Pool $R_g$ that stores structured compression rules accumulated across tasks, serving as a persistent repository of reusable compression knowledge that enables continual improvement through iterative refinement.

-Concretely, a rule is function includes an applicability condition together with compression parameters, such as trigger patterns, retained patterns, removed patterns, and conservative retention bounds.
+\paragraph{Rule Definition.} A rule consists of an applicability condition together with compression parameters, such as trigger patterns, retained patterns, removed patterns, and conservative retention bounds.
 During execution, these structured rules are instantiated by a fixed rule executor into concrete filtering behavior.
 This design constrains self-evolution to a safe and reusable rule space, enabling TACO to remove low-value noise while preserving critical information.
 Detailed rule schema and execution examples are provided in Appendix~\ref{Rule Format and Examples}.

-To reduce large performance fluctuations during the early stages of iteration, we initialize $R_g$ with 6 commonly useful rules for the sake of; details are given in Appendix~\ref{Seed rules}.
-In addition, each rule $r \in R_g$ is associated with a ranking score $R_{gs}(r)$ for global ranking and task-level retrieval.
-Each rule also maintains a global confidence score $c_r^{g}$, which reflects its historical reliability during compression.
-Newly generated rules are initialized with $c_r^{g} = 1.0$.
+\paragraph{Global Rule Pool.} Since many compression patterns discovered during task execution are reusable across tasks, such as compressing \texttt{pip install} progress in package-installation scenarios, we maintain a Global Rule Pool \(R_g\) that accumulates structured compression rules, with each rule \(r \in R_g\) initialized with a global confidence score \(c_r^{g}=1.0\) for tracking reliability and a ranking score \(R_{gs}(r)\) for global ranking and task-level retrieval.
+After a task is completed, effective rules are selectively written back to the pool, with their global scores initialized or updated based strictly on their empirical performance during the task.

-\paragraph{Task-Level Rule Selection.} Different tasks require different compression behavior.
-Therefore, we retrieve the top-$k$ rules from $R_g$ according to their ranking scores $R_{gs}(r)$ and use them as candidate rules.
-Conditioned on the current task description and objective, an LLM selects and refines these candidate rules to better align with the task context.
-The selected and refined rules are used to initialize the task-specific active rule set, denoted as \(R_t\).
+\paragraph{Task-Level Rule Selection.} Different tasks may require distinct compression behaviors.
+We first retrieve the top-$k$ rules from \(R_g\) according to their ranking scores \(R_{gs}(r)\) as candidates.
+Given the task description and objective, an LLM then selects and refines these candidates to better align with the current context.
+This task-conditioned selection prevents high-ranked but irrelevant rules from being activated: candidates whose triggers do not match the current task are filtered out regardless of their \(R_{gs}(r)\) values.
+The resulting rules initialize the task-specific active rule set \(R_t\).
 Additional implementation details are provided in Appendix~\ref{prompt}.